-GCMLP/Critical Media Minds is a digitally connected network of educators, activists, and students dedicated to cradle-to-grave education in critical media literacy principles and strategies.
+GCMLP/Critical Media Minds is a digitally connected network of educators, activists, and students dedicated to cradle-to-grave education in critical media literacy.
 Our goal is to empower learners of all ages to engage deeply with the world and to take action on issues that matter to them.

 Presence and Purpose